jan-tamas/piano-practice-game/README.md

 - `localStorage` for persistence
 - SVG for the session-score chart

-See [SPEC.md](SPEC.md) for the full design doc, including the adaptive-selection formula and planned features (chord-practice mode, MIDI input, per-note tap audio).
+See [SPEC.md](SPEC.md) for the full design doc, including the adaptive-selection formula and planned features (MIDI input, per-note tap audio).

 ## Local Development